|2 Rue Georges Clemenceau||Self Catering||Saturday||3||6||1|

 The 16th century Château d' Apremont is the dominant feature of the village and worth a visit along with the local Water tower which has a lift that takes you up to 80 metres for panoramic views of the countryside.

 Les Vieux de la Vieille, Le Cabanon, Restaurant le Centre, La Tavern du Château are within walking distance.
-Further afield, there are lots of places to eat which cater for most tastes (apart from Indian which seems hard to find around here).
-The seaside towns like St Gilles de Croix have quite a choice including favorite local summer dishes like moules and frites.
+Further afield, there are lots of places to eat which cater for most tastes.
+The seaside towns like St Gilles de Croix have a good choice which includes favorite local summer dishes like moules and frites.
 Further away, but worth a visit, Nantes has some really good places to eat, whilst shopping or sightseeing.
 And there's also a good choice in La Roche sur Yon and Challans.

-The Vendee is blessed with miles and miles of sandy beaches.
-The closest are about 20 minutes drive away.
-Or just walk up to the Lac.
+The Vendee has miles of sandy beaches and dunes.
+The closest are 20 minutes drive away.

-A number of parks for children and adults alike are within a reasonable car ride.
-For example we have been to the Atlantic Tobaggan at St Hilaire de Riez a couple of times and enjoyed both occasions.
+A number of parks for children and adults alike are within a reasonable traveling distance.
+We have been to the Atlantic Tobaggan at St Hilaire de Riez and enjoyed every occasion.

 Friends have told us its a fantastic experience.
 Apparently it's the second most visited park in France after Disneyland.
 Must get there soon ourselves.

-There are quite a few marked (Vendee Velo) cycle tracks in and around the nearby countryside, or like we do, you can take a leisurely ride through the quiet country lanes, or along miles of coastline.
+There are a number of 'Vendee Velo' cycle routes in and around the nearby countryside, or like we do, you can take a leisurely ride through the quiet country lanes, or along miles of coastline.

 A lovely city experience and have visited there quite a few times.
 It's an hour's drive, or you can drive to Challans railway station, park for free and then travel by train and tram.